ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

     end Simulations;
     ```

 8. With the components assembled, expand the library browser panel (GUI left) and right-select the simulation model.
-Click build and wait for the simulation to complete.
+Click `simulate` and wait for the simulation to complete.
 9. Once the simulation is over, navigate to the 'Plot' tab (GUI bottom-right) and select the variables to view.
 Owing to the conversion of certain discrete variables to a continuous formulation, redundant intermediate variables may have been created.
 The following variables are of concern to users:

 Parameter | Variable Name |Unit